victorjakob/phos/README.md

 ### Adding New Sections

 1. Create the section in the main page component
-2. Wrap with `AnimatedSection` for scroll animations
+2. Add individual element animations with staggered timing
 3. Add content to both language files

 ## 📱 Responsive Breakpoints